 - Generations Restaurant at Golden Arrow Resort is a popular local destination.
 The Generations restaurant has great views of Mirror Lake and features many locally sourced ingredients.
-Generations is very popular for their breakfast menu.
+Generations is very popular for its breakfast menu.

 - We came for the chimichangas and didn’t leave disappointed.
 Desperado’s MexiQuinn Restaurant was walking distance from our Lake Placid accommodations at Wildwood on the Lake.
-The staff was super-friendly and they were uber-generous with the salsa and sour cream at no extra charge!
+The staff was super friendly, and they were uber-generous with the salsa and sour cream at no extra charge!